 To learn more about these treatments see, Bladder Cancer Treatment.

-Bladder cancer and its treatments may cause physical and emotional side effects.
 When you first learn that you have bladder cancer, you may wonder how you're going to cope with the upcoming changes in your life.
-One step you can take is to be informed of the changes that may occur and what resources are available to help you.
-Speaking up about any problems you have can give you a greater sense of control.
-Your health care team can talk with you about ways to reduce these side effects, so you feel better.
+One step you can take is to be informed of the physical and emotional changes that may occur and what resources are available to help you.
+Talking with your health care team about your concerns can give you a greater sense of control.
+Family and friends can also be important sources of support.

 For resources on the common physical side effects of treatment for bladder cancer, see Bladder Cancer Treatment.
-Learn more about side effects of cancer treatment and ways to manage them.
 For help with emotional side effects, see Emotions and Cancer.

 It's important to discuss any issues and concerns you have about sex with your health care team before treatment.
 Knowing your thoughts ahead of time may help them plan your treatment.

 It's common for bladder cancer to come back, even after successful treatment.
-As a result, many people who have been treated for bladder cancer need to visit their doctor regularly to get certain follow-up exams or tests.
-Planning and scheduling these appointments can be stressful and time-consuming.
-Waiting for test results can cause anxiety and an ongoing fear of recurrence.
-The added costs of things such as copays, medicines, and parking and transportation fees only add to the stress.
+As a result, it is important for people who have been treated for bladder cancer to visit their doctor regularly to get certain follow-up exams or tests.
+This can be hard for a number of reasons, such as:

 For tips on how to deal with the fear of cancer coming back, see the section Coping with Fear of Recurrence on our New Normal page.

 Cancer is one of the most costly diseases to treat in the United States.
 Even if you have health insurance, you may face major financial challenges and need help dealing with the costs of bladder cancer treatment.
+Having cancer may also make it hard for you to work and pay your bills.
 The problems a person has related to the cost of treatment is known as financial toxicity.
-For tips and ways to cope, see Managing Costs and Medical Information.
+For ways to cope, see Managing Costs and Medical Information.
 To learn about financial toxicity and find out if you are at risk, see Financial Toxicity (Financial Distress) and Cancer Treatment.